Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 14.18.
 Write a function that gets two positive integer(a,b) and returns a to the power b

 14.18.
-Write a function that gets two positive integer and returns nPr (Permutation)
+Write a function that gets two positive integer and returns nPr (Permutation) 14.18.
+Write a function that gets two positive integer and returns nCr (Combination)

+14.18.
+Write a function that gets two positive integer and returns GCD (greatest common divisor) 14.18.
+Write a function that gets two positive integer and returns LCM (least common multiple)